 If you are homeless today and have nobody you can stay with temporarily, you will be referred to the Duty Officer.
-The Duty Officer will take further information from you and depending on your circumstances and eligibility, may look to secure temporary accommodation for you whilst further enquiries into your circumstances are made.
+The Duty Officer will take more information from you.
+Depending on your circumstances and eligibility, they may look to find temporary accommodation for you whilst further enquiries into your circumstances are made.

 If you are not actually homeless today but are concerned you may be soon, the First Contact Officer will take initial details from you and then arrange for you to be contacted by a Caseworker.

 Your Caseworker will contact you and work with you on identifying suitable housing options.
-The Caseworker will draw up a Housing Plan with you, and this will detail the reasonable steps you and the Caseworker will take to secure suitable accommodation, and this could include Council or Housing Association accommodation, or Privately Rented Accommodation.
+The Caseworker will draw up a Housing Plan with you, and this will detail the reasonable steps you and the Caseworker will take to secure suitable accommodation.
+This could include Council or Housing Association accommodation, or Privately Rented Accommodation.

 You will need to work closely with your Caseworker as they will be able to advise you on your options, focusing on practical and legal advice to help you stay where you are and/or help you find alternative accommodation.

 Some examples of things we may try are: